ripsline/electrum-go/README.md

 - Reorg handling with bounded undo logs
 - Batch JSON-RPC support
 - Per-connection write queue (prevents notification corruption)
+- **It is important to note that electrum-go is still beta software**

 ## Prerequisites